 Ashtanga Vinyasa Yoga is a vibrant form of Hatha Yoga.
 In the tradition of Sri K Pattabhi Jois it is a practice that emphasis linking of postures, breath and gaze woven together in sequential order of movements called Vinyasa.
 Keeping the mind on the breath while collecting awareness through movement, it builds up strength and flexibility, creates space to experience one’s body and arising sensations as they present themselves.
 It supports the development of one’s contemplative quality and appreciation for one’s practice, moment to moment.

-What is Mysore class?
+What is Mysore practice?

 ‘Mysore Style’ is the platform in which Ashtanga Vinyasa Yoga is practiced.
 It follows the traditional teachings that were taught by Sri K. Pattabhi Jois in the city of Mysore, India.
-In this form of practice, every individual is introduced to the same sequential order of postures breath and movement in a gradual way depending on one’s possibilities.
+In this form of practice, every individual is introduced to the same sequential order of postures, breath and movement in a gradual way depending on one’s possibilities.
 The practice is done in a group setting, in silence while receiving individual attention.